The Light (newspaper): Far-right links

 The paper has been criticised by the anti-racist group Hope not Hate for its support of the far-right.
 It has printed articles by Holocaust deniers John Hamer, David Icke, Professor Anthony Hall and Nesta Helen Webster, and has recommended books by white supremacist Eustace Mullins as a "renowned author", along with featuring articles by pseudonymous blogger Lasha Darkmoon who "suggested that people had been brainwashed against questioning the Holocaust".
 It also defended radio host Graham Hart, who was sentenced to 32 months imprisonment after making anti-Semitic remarks on his radio show in which he characterized Jewish people as "filth" and "rats" who "deserve to be wiped out".
-The paper also regularly references the far-right Cultural Marxism conspiracy theory, which has similar roots in anti-Semitism and has also promoted the neo-Nazi propaganda film Europa: The Last Battle on its Telegram channel.
+The paper also regularly references Cultural Marxism conspiracy theory, which has similar roots in anti-Semitism and has also promoted the neo-Nazi propaganda film Europa: The Last Battle on its Telegram channel.

-It has also printed interviews with anti-Islam party politician Anne Marie Waters, far-right social media figure Katie Hopkins and printed articles co-authored by the English Democrats chair Robin Tilbrook and Heritage Party leader David Kurten, along with promoting material by Mark Collett, the neo-Nazi leader of the fascist group Patriotic Alternative.
+It has also printed interviews with anti-Islam party politician Anne Marie Waters, media figure Katie Hopkins and printed articles co-authored by the English Democrats chair Robin Tilbrook and Heritage Party leader David Kurten, along with promoting material by Mark Collett, the neo-Nazi leader of the fascist group Patriotic Alternative.
 According to its founder, he is in communication with the editor of the German far-right conspiracy theory publication Demokratischer Widerstand (Democratic Resistance), which has stated that it is a "partner" newspaper of The Light.
 Demokratischer Widerstand has been linked to the Reichsbürger movement, the group behind the 2022 failed coup attempt in Germany.
 The paper regularly promotes the political ideologies of far-right figures such as the former English Defence League leader Tommy Robinson, Italy’s post-fascist leader Giorgia Meloni and Hungary’s autocratic ruler, Viktor Orbán.